Andrewaziz99/Download-Audio-Video-from-Youtube/README.md

 # Download-Audio-Video-from-Youtube
+In this Python script I used pytube library to get the functions which will help me to download Audio or video from Youtube.

 1. First you should download python (any version), then open cmd as an adminstrator then write "pip install pytube".
 2. Right-Click on Desktop.
 3. Select "Open in Windows Terminal" OR Tap on Start and write "cmd" ----> Open it normally not as an Adminstrator.